gio-han/finalCapstone/README.md

 ## Usage

-Once you have dowloaded the Python as well as the CSV file, and installed all the necessary packages, you are ready to run the code.
+Once you have downloaded the Python as well as the CSV files, and installed all the necessary packages, you are ready to run the code.

 Below is a screenshot of part of the output of the code.